zcaudate-me/lein-repack/README.md

 - Fix for project with no group name
 - Fix for sane defaults when repack option has not been specified
-- Fix for SCM repo
+- Fix for automatically figuring out :scm repo
+- Better documentation for configuration options

 #### 0.2.4